 JavaScript if-else Statements

 In JavaScript, conditional statements are used to control the flow of the program.
-The most common conditional statements are if
+The most common conditional statements are if, else, and else if.

 These statements help you execute certain blocks of code based on whether a condition evaluates to true or false.